 The Antioch Initiative envisions a network of diverse, indigenous churches desiring to multiply the supremacy of Christ, by making disciples of all nations through the preaching of the gospel and the planting of Intentional Gospel-Centered communities throughout the world.
 (Genesis 12:1-3; Isaiah 43:7-21; Matthew 28:18-20; Mark 14:15; Luke 24:44-49; John 20:21; Acts 1:8).

-......is to make disciples cross-culturally through church planting in under-resourced and hard to reach areas of the US and the World.
+......is to make disciples of All Nations by helping to plant Healthy Churches in Unreached and Under-Resourced Areas of the US and the World.

 Most mission work exists in “Reached” areas of the world.
 80% of foreign missionaries minister in “Christian” and already evangelized areas, while the unreached and un-evangelized has just 2.5% of the world’s missionaries.